Civil parishes in Scotland: History

 Civil parishes in Scotland can be dated from 1845, when parochial boards were established to administer the poor law.
 While they originally corresponded to the parishes of the Church of Scotland, the number and boundaries of parishes soon diverged.
 Where a parish contained a burgh, the area of the parish outside the burgh was termed the landward area.

 Until 1891 some parishes lay in more than one county.
 In that year, under the terms of the Local Government (Scotland) Act 1889, the boundaries of most of the civil parishes and counties were realigned so that each parish was wholly within a single county.
 In 1894 the parochial boards were replaced by more democratically elected parish councils.

 Parish councils were in turn abolished in 1930, under the Local Government (Scotland) Act 1929, with powers being transferred to county councils in landward areas of counties and burgh councils where they were within a burgh.

-Their boundaries continued to be used to define some of the local authorities created by the Local Government (Scotland) Act 1973 and they continue to be used for census purposes and they are used as part of the coding system for agricultural holdings under the Integrated Administration and Control System (IACS) used to administer schemes within the Common Agricultural Policy.
+Their boundaries continued to be used to define some of the local authorities created by the Local Government (Scotland) Act 1973 and they continue to be used for census purposes.
+They are used as part of the coding system for agricultural holdings under the Integrated Administration and Control System (IACS) used to administer schemes within the Common Agricultural Policy.

 According to the website of the General Register Office for Scotland, there are now 871 civil parishes.